 But, if it has so little clay, how does it work?
 Here are the key ingredients you need to know about:

-- Colloidal sulfur: it helps reduce oil production, exfoliate skin and dry out blemishes.
-Plus, it has antibacterial properties that can kill the bacteria that gives you acne.
+- Colloidal sulfur: It helps reduce oil production, exfoliate skin and dry out blemishes.
+Plus, it has antibacterial properties that can kill the bacteria that give you acne.
 The catch?
 Sulfur can be very irritating for the skin.
 That’s why you shouldn’t leave this mask on for more than 10-15 min.
 If you have sensitive skin, I don’t recommend it at all.

-- Salicylic acid: also called BHA, this exfoliant gets inside the pores, removing all the gunk that’s clogging them up.
+- Salicylic acid: Also called BHA, this exfoliant gets inside your pores, removing all the gunk that’s clogging them up.
 The mask has only a few drops, so it provides very gentle exfoliation.
 FYI, if you have breakout-prone skin, you’re better off with a leave-in salicylic acid product for every day use.

 My skin doesn’t produce that much excess oil anymore.
 I just have a few shiny patches around my nose and chin, so I apply Golfaden MD Facial Detox Clarify + Clear Mask only there.
 It does a good job at soaking up the little excess oil I have without drying out my skin.

 One more thing: the citrus and mint scent, coupled with the green hue of the mask, reminds me a lot of toothpaste.
 It feels refreshing and cool – it’s the kind of scent that makes you think of cleanliness and detox.